ajm113/unix-aws-vpn-client/README.md

 1. `$ git clone https://github.com/ajm113/unix-aws-vpn-client.git`
 2. `$ cd unix-aws-vpn-client`
 3. `go build .`
-4. `cp ./unix-aws-vpn-client {TO A DIR that's listed in your $PATH}`
+4. `cp ./unix-aws-vpn-client {TO a DIR that's listed in your $PATH or whatever your personal preference is}`

 ### Setting Up

 1. Inside the root directory run `./unix-aws-vpn-client setup`.
-2. Let it run until it spits out `openvpn_aws` executable. -- You may need to install required dependancies that compiler prints out if it stops.
+2. Let it run until it spits out `openvpn_aws` executable. -- You may need to install required dependencies that compiler prints out if it stops.
 3. Move `openvpn_aws` to a directory of your choosing.
 4. Copy/paste this template into your `awsvpnclient.yml` inside `~/.config/awsvpnclient/` folder: